 - Normally only one University Medal will be awarded within a program unless more than one major is available in the program.

-- Where two or more candidates within one program/major are equal in terms of the overall cumulative WAM, the candidate with the greater number of High Distinctions and Distinctions shall be awarded the Medal.
+- Where two or more students within one program/major are equal in terms of the overall cumulative WAM, the student with the greater number of High Distinctions and Distinctions shall be awarded the Medal.

 - University Medals can be awarded to no more than 0.75% of eligible graduates from a Faculty.

 (10) Where two or more students within a program/major are of exceptional merit, and are high in rank order within the University and/or the Faculty and cannot be separated, they may each be awarded a Medal.

 (11) A nomination round for eligible graduates will take place annually in February and will consider all graduating students of the previous year.

 (12) All medallists will be awarded their medal at the first graduation ceremony at the relevant campus following the outcome of the nominations process.
 Any medallist who attends a graduation ceremony before their nomination for a University Medal has been considered will be able to either attend the next graduation ceremony to be awarded the medal or have their medal, updated transcripts and Australian Higher Education Graduate Statement (AHEGS) provided through registered post.

 (13) Faculties may award a Faculty Medal or other Faculty-based awards to graduates whose achievements, while falling below that required for the award of a University Medal, warrant recognition.
 A University Medallist may also be awarded Faculty-based medals.